Mico27/gbs-DynamicActorPlugin/README.md

   At most *Max moving platforms* (engine setting, default 2) platforms can claim riders in a scene.

+## Topdown Z axis

+Enable the **Topdown Z axis** engine setting to give actors a **Z position and Z velocity** (height above the ground) in top-down / adventure scenes.
+With it on:

+- Gravity can be applied to **Z instead of Y** (use the *Gravity Z* component), so an actor can hop straight up and fall back to the floor without moving on the map.
+- *Bounce on z ground* and *Jump animation in air on z axis* handle the landing bounce and the airborne pose.
+- Read and write height with **Get/Set actor z position** and **Get/Set actor z velocity**.

+This is how you build a top-down jump (hopping slime, thrown pot, Zelda-style leap) without a platformer scene.
+The Z fields cost 3 bytes of RAM per actor and are only compiled when the setting is on.

+## Actor event callbacks

+A behavior can run a **script of your own** when certain engine events happen to the actor — a state change, a tile collision on any side, or entering a new tile.
+Wire it up in two places:

+1. In **Define Actor Behavior**, tick the matching *Trigger … event* flag for the slot (*Trigger state change event*, *Trigger tile collision (top / right / bottom / left) event*, *Trigger tile enter event*).
+2. **Attach a Script to a Dynamic Actor Event** to register the script that runs when that event fires, and **Remove a Script from a Dynamic Actor Event** to clear it.
+Slots:
+   *State change*, *Tile collision (Top / Right / Bottom / Left / Any)*, *Tile enter*.

+Before the callback runs, the plugin fills in engine fields describing what happened, so the script can branch on them: **Event actor index** (`dynamic_actor_event_actor_idx`), **Event behavior index**, **Event state**, **Event tile collision** value, and **Event tile x / y**.
+Use these for footstep sounds on tile-enter, damage/landing reactions on a specific-side collision, or state-driven animation swaps — all without polling per frame.

 ## Triggering other actors and triggers

 By default only the **player** can set off an actor's On Hit script or a scene trigger.